adaazunigaa/Async-JavaScript/README.md

     A "Proimise" is an object representing the eventual completion of failure of an asynchronous operation -Apromise is a returned object to which you attach callbacks, instead of passing callbacks into a dunction -Async keyword
+    *-Async functions always return a promise
+     -If the function returns a calue, the promise will be resolved with that value -If the function throws an exception, the promise will be rejected

+    *ASYNC FUNCTIONS:
+        Newer and cleaner syntax for working with async code Syntax "makeup" for promises

 -Await keyword
 -Handling Errors in  Aync